Small Dog Health Problems

 Small Dog Health Problems: 5 Common Conditions to Watch For

 Small dogs are often cherished for their compact size, playful demeanor, and longevity.
-However, just because they tend to live longer than larger breeds doesn’t mean they are free from health issues.
-In fact, small dogs are particularly prone to certain conditions that can affect their quality of life.
-Understanding these health problems is crucial for any small dog owner.
-Here, we explore **five common health issues that affect small dogs** and what you can do to keep your furry friend healthy.
+However, one of the most important facts about small dogs is that they are not free from ailment risks just because they live longer.
+In fact, specific small dog health issues can affect their quality of life.
+Understanding these conditions is crucial for any owner.
+Here, we explore five common health issues and what you can do to keep your furry friend healthy.

 1. Brachycephalic Airway Syndrome